RobertLippai/SZFM-VerbVenture/README.md

 - Word pairing
 - Filling out the missing word(s) from a sentence
 - Puzzle
-- Praciting with word cards
+- Practicing with word cards

 ## Used technology